pivvenit/acf-composer-bridge/README.md

 This repository acts as a bridge to use the excellent [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/) Wordpress plugin together with [Composer](https://getcomposer.org)/[Bedrock](https://roots.io/bedrock/).

+## :warning: Native Dependabot warning :warning: ##
+Dependabot Preview will be shut down on August 3rd, 2021 and will be replaced by the new Dependabot integration.
+However, this new integration does not support environment variables that are used by [our acf-pro-installer](https://github.com/pivvenit/acf-pro-installer).

+We have created a (temporary) workaround for this use case: https://github.com/pivvenit/acf-pro-installer/issues/222#issuecomment-890359373.
+To summarise, we've published an authenticated Composer repository that uses the licensekey you provide via Basic authentication to download the file from ACF's server.
+The status of this workaround will be updated in the issue mentioned above.

 ## Breaking change between v2 and V3 ##
 As `composer/installers` is added to the dependencies of all provided packages, the default installation folder is changed.
 It is recommended to switch to V3, but *ensure ACF Pro ends up in the folder you except when installing* to ensure your code does not break.
 [This composer manual page](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md) describes how to modify the install path.
 You can find a few examples at the end of this readme.